DJDdawg/PHSX815_Week2/README.md

 ### Gambling with Dice

 A categorical distribution has been added to the **Random.py** file.
-It generates a roll of a 6-sided die.
-By including this class in our previous **rng.py** file. we can generate a text file that contains any amount of permutations of our Random algorithm.
-The textfile for this is named **dicerolls.txt** and is created by,
-> $ python3 rng.py

-By then running,
-> $ python3 plot_rng.py
+This simulates a a roll of a 6-sided die, which is often used in the fabled college game "Beer Die", or the more family friendly "Yahtzee!".

+Then, the **DiceRoll.py** program was created to simulate rolling that dice multiple time.
+Similar to **CookieTimer.py**, you have some arguments to mess around with.
+They are, `-seed xxxx`, `-Nroll xxxx`, `-Nexp xxxx`, `-p1 x.x`, `-p2 x.x`, `-p3 x.x`, `-p4 x.x`, `-p5 x.x`.
+Nroll is the number of times that the dice is rolled in a single experiment, and each pi is the probability of rolling a certain side of the die.
+By default, each pi is 1/6, just like a normal die.
+Be careful that the sum of p1 through p6 is 1 if you decide to weight your die!

+Here is an example of runnning this code with a weighted dice.
+>$ python3 DiceRoll.py -Nroll 50 -Nexp 5 -p1 0.3 -p2 0.1 -p3 0.1 -p4 0.2 -p5 0.1 -output Dicerolls1.txt

+This also sends the output of this program to a text file named *Dicerolls1.txt**

+Just like previously, we then use this input file and feed it into our analysis program, the aptly named **DiceAnalysis.py**, which I am still creating and is the first part of my project.

-we can create a histogram of the rolls.
-These are discrete values, as can be seen in the **dicerolls.txt** file.
-The output graph is included in the folder as **Graph_plot_rng.py**.
+The plot creates a histogram of the die rolls.
+The graph is included in the folder as **Graph_plot_rng.py**.

 ![Graph_plot_rng.py](https://user-images.githubusercontent.com/76142511/215650195-cb703a08-aa43-435c-90ae-4fd4cd93a314.png)

-*Note: The histogram is a little wonky, I am so sorry.
-I spend a long time trying to fix it and it only got worse.*
+The above is Neema's graph and not mine, I'm still working on the code to analyze mine!
 ---